davep/ng2web/docs/index.md

 ### Custom template locations

-If you wish to override any of the above templates, a couple of methods are provided.
-By default, when a template is needed, `ng2web` will look in the following locations, in the following order; once a template is found that one is used.
+By default, when a template is needed, `ng2web` will look in the following locations, in the following order.
+Once a template is found that one is used.

 1. The directory provided with [the `--templates` switch](#-templates).
 2. `./templates/`, below the current working directory, if it exists.